kellytton/sunnyside-weather-app/README.md

 ```bash
 npm run electron:dev
 ```
-This will launch the desktop app in developoment mode.
+This will launch the desktop app in development mode.

+---

+This desktop app is still in development!